Foundations of a theory of quantum gravity: Towards a generalized spin statistics ``theorem'': mathematical preliminaries

 where the negative probability particles cancel out the amplitudes generated by the positive probability particles.
 Other expressions are less trivial; indeed, given

 where $l.k = -1$ again, one calculates that

 and the reader may check that this expression is manifestly gauge invariant as it should.
 This can be rewritten in a more conventional form as

 and it is well know that the latter function is causal \cite{Peskin} \cite{Weinberg}.
 It is important to realize that \emph{all} particles contribute to this result which is physically very different from the standard Dirac point of view where the necessary cancellations happen for each species separately.
 Of course this is due to our more elaborate notion of Lorentz invariance which mixes different particle species.
 The reader is invited to verify the remaining causality expressions\footnote{In the above causality calculations, one should simply drop $\theta^{*}\theta$ for obtaining the correct results in the Clifford theory (and replace the commutator by the anti-commutator).}.
-In order to fully grasp the physical implications of this theory, we calculate the three conserved charges (instead of two); the action of the discrete symmetries $C$, $P$ and $T$ is dealt with in the next chapter (when general representation theory on indefinite Hilbert modules is constructed).
+In order to fully grasp the physical implications of this theory, we calculate the three conserved charges (instead of two); the action of the discrete symmetries $C$, $P$ and $T$ is postponed for future research.
 The conserved currents are given by

 and The corresponding quantized electric charge is